Beyond the beach in Fort Lauderdale

 Beachy keen

-First, about those beaches: Fort Lauderdale has eight of them, and they can be found along the main strip, a pretty promenade running along oceanside highway A1A.
+First, about those beaches: Greater Fort Lauderdale (Broward County) has eight of them, and they can be found along the main strip, a pretty promenade running along oceanside highway A1A.

 Runners who appreciate a route with an ocean view could plan a trip around the 2019 A1A Half Marathon taking place in February.
 Now in its fourteenth consecutive year, the race takes place on a fast and flat course and includes a post-race party on the beach.

-Note: Correction: An earlier version of this article stated that Fort Lauderdale has eight beaches, but in fact, Greater Fort Lauderdale (Broward County) has eight, and Fort Lauderdale itself has just one.